Please read: This is the general information about myself, my work procedure and waiting time.

 The office is closed on Wednesdays and Sundays.
 Appointments are usually given for 10AM and 2PM slots on my working days.

 You should come for a consultation (usually around 5PM weekdays) to speak about your wishes and to take measurements.
 If that is not possible we will have to draw on you on the day of your appointment and then tattoo it right away, which is absolutely fine as well.
 I have a vast library on the subject of Japanese tattooing which can be used to find your personal favourite design.
 If you come from far away I suggest you come on a Thursday evening for your consultation and then start your tattoo on the Friday and then eventually do some shading or colour on Saturday.
 This is a very effective way to start and continue but can be very challenging pain wise and I beg you not to underestimate the pain especially on the torso area.
 More so if it’s your first time getting tattooed.
 Many people do underestimate and are quiet surprised.
 Most people come once a month for 2 hours.
 Others make double or triple appointments in a row over a weekend like suggested above.
 Usually you need at last 10 days between appointments for healing time and we should make all appointments necessary to start and finish your tattoo throughout the year.
 These appointments are somewhat flexible and cancellations are possible however please let me know as early as possible.

 If you miss an appointment without cancelling at least a day (24h) before you will be charged for 1 hours worth of tattooing.

 IMPORTANT:Please always reconfirm your appointment a day before!
 Especially if you come from abroad!
 And always make sure you keep me up to date with your mobile number in case you change it!

 Please eat something before each session and do NOT take any alcohol or drugs!

 The use of Numbing cream is ok if we talked about it before.
-See the numbing cream section on the bottom of this page.

 I charge per hour and purely for the tattoo time.